 Sally Edwards and Paul Revere Jr. meet at the New Brick Church

 Ben Edwards and his spyglass on the evening of April 18, 1775

 View the One April in Boston Book Trailer

-The release of the print version of the 20th Anniversary Edition of One April in Boston is delayed until the fall of 2020.
+The print version of the 20th Anniversary Edition of One April in Boston was released in the fall of 2020.

 View Walking Boston’s latest video on The Midnight Ride Artwork Project—the most historically accurate artwork to date depicting Paul Revere’s activities on April 18-19, 1775.